 Overall though, this would be a setup almost the same as on the Dame 6, just a bit more bouncy, and less durable.

 You got your standard features in place – a TPU heel counter, a webbed lacing system for more lockdown, the fit is definitely contained and consistent, and the shoe’s base is pretty wide.
 That all sounds nice, and that stuff works, though the biggest concern is the shoe’s rounded base, which may cause instability laterally.

 I’m really not sure how I felt about that, to be honest.
 Sometimes I would feel completely fine, I was doing my thing, driving hard, stopping and popping, and felt secure at all times.

 Other times, I would kind of stop and think something’s not quite right here.
 The shoe does tip a bit too much at times, and there’s an increased risk of rolling your ankle with this setup.
 They could’ve at least put an outrigger to prevent this but now you’re riding barebones.

 I haven’t rolled my ankle in these (yet) but sometimes it really does feel a bit unnatural with this shape of the outsole.
 If you tend to roll your ankle quite often, or perhaps you land on someone else’s foot pretty often, or you rebound a lot, this might be something to consider.

 I wouldn’t put these among the most supportive shoes, which feels EXTREMELY weird to write, knowing just how amazing Adidas was doing in terms of support with their other releases all the way since 2014-2015.

-Get yourself a Curry 6 if you need fantastic security.
+Get yourself a Curry 6 if you need fantastic security in a compact frame.

 V. BUILD & MATERIALS